 PALADINI NONCHÉ GINEVRA A photocopy of one of Agrippino Manteo’s notebooks with plays from the cycle of the Paladins of France based on Giusto Lodico’s Storia dei paladini di Francia (or, more precisely, on Giuseppe Leggio’s expanded version).
 The 63 pages contain 14 plays, serate 173 to 186, dramatizing episodes ultimately derived from Matteo Maria Boiardo’s Orlando Innamorato and Lodovico Ariosto’s Orlando Furioso.
-The original notebook is privately owned by a member of the Manteo family.
-Scans of several additional notebooks donated by the Manteo family to the Italian American Museum will be added to this site in due time (i.e., after the Museum has first placed them on their website).
+The original notebook is privately owned.
+Scans of several additional notebooks donated by the Manteo family to the Italian American Museum will be added to this site after the Italian American Museum has placed them on their website.

 The Manteo family performs in a brief scene from Godfather II (1974):